slightknack/slightknack.dev/content/blog/misadventures-stellar-quest.md

 Of course, I sound like just another Stellar shill.
 And that's fine!
 I think it's a cool project.
 If you're looking for a longer-form introduction to the rationale behind Stellar, good ol' [`patio11` can hook you up](https://www.kalzumeus.com/2014/08/05/harry-potter-and-the-cryptocurrency-of-stars/).

 # Anyway, What's Stellar Quest?
-The *Stellar Development Foundation* (you know, the governing body responsible for the development of Stellar) does a lot of things to help people familiarize people with Stellar, and usually have something to do with giving away free *Lumens* (XLM).
+The *Stellar Development Foundation* (you know, the governing body responsible for the development of Stellar) does a lot of things to help people familiarize themselves with Stellar, and these things usually have something to do with giving away free *Lumens* (XLM).

 One such thing is a competition/challenge called [Stellar Quest](https://quest.stellar.org/).
 Quest teaches people how to use Stellar's API ([Horizon](https://github.com/stellar/go/tree/master/services/horizon), for the pedantic) through a set of developer-oriented challenges that increase in difficulty as time goes on.
 (Don't worry, it's all done on the test network.)